obonaventure/mmtp-book/_sources/quic.rst.txt

       ACK Range Length (i),
    }

 As an example, consider a host that received the following QUIC packets: ``3,4,6,7,8,9,11,14,16,18``.
-To report all the received packets, it will generate the following ``ACK`` frame.
+To report all the received packets, it will generate the ``ACK`` frame shown in :numref:`fig-quic-sample-ack-frame`.

 .. code-block:: console